Meet Our Stand with

 Danette co-facilitates our new support group for parents who have adult children who have transitioned.
 The 3rd Sunday, Parents of Adult Trans Children.

 To attend a Community Connections Group use this link to sign up.
-All groups are FREE
+All groups are FREE but pre-registration is required to receive the Zoom link.

 Subscribe to Our Newsletter